-Each half term, pupils become immersed in two different core books, which inspire a broad range of speaking, reading and writing outcomes.
-Spelling, punctuation and grammar are taught in the context of the core book so pupils have plenty of opportunities to practise and apply what they learn in meaningful ways.
-All National Curriculum requirements are embedded, making the grammar purposeful and there are always a mixture of shorter, longer and extended writing outcomes where the audience and purpose is clear and exciting for children.
+Each half term, pupils become immersed in two inspiring core texts, which inspire a broad range of speaking, reading, and writing outcomes.
+Spelling, punctuation and grammar are taught in the context of the core text, enabling pupils plenty of opportunity to practise and apply what they learn in meaningful ways.
+The impact of this embedded approach, as well as working from an inspiring text as a writing impetus, is that pupils demonstrate and develop their creativity to narrate stories and recount facts and events.
+All National Curriculum requirements are embedded, making the grammar purposeful and there is always a mixture of shorter and extended writing outcomes where the audience and purpose is clear and exciting for children.

 Pupils hone their speaking and listening, reading and writing skills in a sequential and purposeful manner, throughout their primary years, from exploring the structure, settings, and characters of books in Reception, to refining the purpose, audience and coherence of English language and literature in Key Stage Two.

 Speaking and Listening skills are integral precursors to Reading and Writing and are fundamental to our English curriculum across the school.
 In Reception, Communication and Language is an essential area of development and is central to the provision set up in the classroom.
 Pupils are encouraged to communicate by sharing ideas, making comments, and asking questions about their everyday experiences.
 Pupils are supported by adults to expand their vocabulary, speak for a range of purposes and listening attentively to their peers and a range of texts.
 As pupils move through Key Stage 1 and 2, Speaking and Listening remains an important part of the curriculum that supports progress in both Reading and Writing.
 From building vocabulary, to role-play and story-telling, orally engaging with English supports pupils to understand texts in more depth and communicate their own thoughts and ideas fully.